 Typical Wage Range

-Homecare Workers represented by SEIU 503 receive union-negotiated wages, benefits, and job protections.
+Homecare workers receive SEIU 503 union-negotiated wages, benefits, and job protections.

 Skills and Qualities